Try Me (The Weeknd song)

-"Try Me" is a song recorded by Canadian singer the Weeknd, taken from his first EP, My Dear Melancholy, released on March 30, 2018.
+"Try Me" is a song by the Canadian singer-songwriter the Weeknd from his debut extended play, My Dear Melancholy, (2018).
 The song was written by the Weeknd, Ahmad Balshe, Jason Quenneville, Adam Feeney, Michael Williams and Marquel Middlebrooks.
 It was produced by Mike Will Made It, Marz, Frank Dukes, and DaHeala.

 Lyrics

 The song's lyrics revolve around the Weeknd attempting to have a partner leave their current love interest to return to him.
 Various bars in the song were previously utilized in his cover of Beyoncé's "Drunk in Love".

-Vertical video
+Music video

-On March 30, 2018, a Spotify exclusive vertical video for the song was released alongside one for "Call Out My Name" It was filmed during night time in Los Angeles, California. and has been uploaded to YouTube on March 30, 2021, to celebrate the third anniversary of the release of My Dear Melancholy,.
+On March 30, 2018, a Spotify exclusive vertical video for the song was released alongside one for "Call Out My Name" It was filmed during night time in Los Angeles, California.
+The video was uploaded to YouTube on March 30, 2021, to celebrate the three year anniversary of My Dear Melancholy.

 Commercial performance

 The song debuted at number 26 on the US Billboard Hot 100 on the issue dated April 7, 2018.